 9. Russia, Greece and Bulgaria: A cold swim

 That'll wake you up ... an Epiphany Day swim in the Don River.
-(Photo: Sergey Venyavsky/RIA Novosti Archive)
+(Photo: Sergey Venyavsky [CC BY-SA 3.0]/RIA Novosti Archive/Wikimedia Commons)

 10. Alpine countries: Beware the Krampus

-If a candy-cane-sweet sentimental Christmas isn’t your cup of punch, perhaps you can find some inspiration from parts of Austria, Germany and Switzerland.
+If a candy-cane-sweet sentimental holiday isn’t your cup of punch, perhaps you can find some inspiration from this Austrian, Swiss and German Christmas tradition.
 Enough with cheerful ol’ Saint Nick, they’ve got his colleague, the wonderfully devilish Krampus.
 Although there are a number of variations, he is usually a frightening anthropomorphic furry thing with horns and a long menacing tongue, decked in chains and cowbells.
 His mission?
 Too punish all the naughty boys and girls.
 Who needs the Boogie Man?
 Adding to the terror, during parades and festivals during December young men dress up as Krampus to create some real-life nightmare material.
 And we thought coal in the stocking was bad?

 11. Iceland: A very wicked witch

 Figures of Grýla, right, and her husband Leppalúði on the main street of Akureyri, Iceland.
-(Photo: David Stanley/Wikimedia Commons)
+(Photo: David Stanley [CC BY 2.0]/Wikimedia Commons)

 Santa sure looks good about now.
 Like the Krampus, Icelandic children hear tails of the witch/ogress Grýla who punishes badly behaved little children.
 According to lore, Grýla picks them up, puts them in her sack and then cooks them in her cauldron, reports Guide to Iceland.
 Some descriptions say she has 300 heads with three eyes on each head; others say she has 15 tails, each holding hundreds of balloons filled with trapped children.
 Sometimes Grýla works in cahoots with her ogre husband, Leppalúði.
 They bring bad children back to their cave and the tasty tots are never heard from again.

-Editor's note: This file has been updated since it was written in December 2015.
+Editor's note: This file has been updated with new information since it was written in December 2015.